 Preaching and teaching have an important place, but as we can see from Acts 2:42, it is only part of function of the church.
 Great teaching does not make up for a lack of fellowship, community and prayer.

 This is especially true in 2012.
 I could load my iPod with enough material to listen to great preaching 24/7.
-There are so many good preachers who have been recorded.
-There is no shortage of good teaching.
+There is a surplus of teaching because so many good preachers have their sermons readily available on the Internet.

 What I have seen is a shortage of the other three aspects of Acts 2:42.
 We in the Biblically conservative community turn up our noses at the Emergent Church movement.
 I have my issues with some of the theology in that movement.
 But what we cannot ignore is that they highlight something that much of the conservative church has missed.
 It is all about relationship.